betrusted-io/betrusted-ec/sw/net/README.md

    device it's talking to on the other router, Wireshark should see the conversation.

 5. Use Wireshark in the normal way.
-You might find it helpful to use a view filter like "not arp and not mdns and not dns".
+You might find it helpful to use a display filter like "not arp and not mdns and not dns".